 Anatomy of the jaw joint

-When we look at the muscles, the jaw has 4 major muscles that perform two main movements, opening and closing the jaw.
+Looking at the muscles, the jaw has 4 major muscles that perform two main movements, opening and closing the jaw.
 The two largest muscles are the m.
 Temporalis and the M. Masseter both ensure that the jaw can close in a powerful way.
 Of the two smaller muscles m.
 Pterygoideus medialis and lateralis, the pterygoideus medialis is also for closing the jaw.
 The m. pterygoideus lateralis is responsible for opening the jaw.

 Complaints of the jaw joint